OutSystems/docs-bestpractices/src/infrastructure-management/design-infrastructure/scaling-ha-servers.md

 ![ ](images/scaling-ha-servers_3.png)

-You should set up a dedicated node with, at least, the [recommended hardware requirements](https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Designing_OutSystems_Infrastructures/02_Sizing_OutSystems_Platform) for a **Front-end** role.
+You should set up a dedicated node with, at least, the [recommended hardware requirements](sizing-platform.md) for a **Front-end** role.

 ## Database

-Within the databases that the OutSystems Platform supports, there are several high availability options.
+Within the databases that the OutSystems supports, there are several high availability options.
 Check the following vendor documentation for specific extra details.

 * [SQL Server](https://msdn.microsoft.com/en-us/ms190202.aspx)

 * [Oracle](https://docs.oracle.com/en/database/oracle/oracle-database/19/high-availability.html)

-Check the [Infrastructure Design Examples ](https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Designing_OutSystems_Infrastructures/06_OutSystems_Platform_infrastructure_design_examples)for some simple scenarios where database high availability is represented.
+Check the [Infrastructure Design Examples](infra-design-examples.md)for some simple scenarios where database high availability is represented.

 ## Cache invalidation with high-availability

 RabbitMQ can be configured to work as a cluster, offering benefits like fault-tolerance, high availability and data replication.
 If your [application requires that the cache invalidation service is always available](https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Cache_Invalidation_in_OutSystems_11#When_do_I_need_High_Availability.3F), [you should use a RabbitMQ cluster](https://success.outsystems.com/Support/Enterprise_Customers/High_availability_and_scalability_strategies).
-## More Information

-To learn more about how to set up your OutSystems Platform check the [Designing OutSystems infrastructures guide](designing-infrastructures.md).
+To learn more about how to set up your OutSystems platform check the [Designing OutSystems infrastructures guide](designing-infrastructures.md).

-**Important:** The information in this article applies only to OutSystems Platform on-premises or private cloud deployments.